mcandre/recipes/iced-coffee.md

 * 4 cups water
 * 1 cup coarse-ground coffee beans

 This produces a somewhat strong cup of iced coffee.
-For a milder cup, reduce the amount of coffee beans.
+For a milder cup, reduce the amount of coffee beans, or use decaffeinated coffee beans.

 # INSTRUCTIONS